-- government to protect the public interest and provide for a safe and healthy 1 environment while safeguarding the rights of private property owners.
-2 - 3 Economic Impact - Damage to private and public property resulting from the siting of human development in areas of natural hazards is significant to the people 4 - of Whatcom County.
-The 1990 Nooksack River floods caused over \$20 million 5 - dollars of in damage to roads, bridges, buildings, and farmland.
-Disaster relief 6 7 - efforts are expensive and dangerous to conduct during an emergency.
-Public efforts - to reduce hazards, such as the establishment of the Flood Control Zone District, are 8 - also expensive.
-9
+Balanced Management - A central issue common to all development in natural hazard areas is the need for Whatcom County to balance the responsibility of local government to protect the public interest and provide for a safe and healthy environment while safeguarding the rights of private property owners.

+Economic Impact - Damage to private and public property resulting from the siting of human development in areas of natural hazards is significant to the people of Whatcom County.
+The 1990 Nooksack River floods caused over \$20 million dollars in damage to roads, bridges, buildings, and farmland.
+Disaster relief efforts are expensive and dangerous to conduct during an emergency.
+Public efforts to reduce hazards, such as the establishment of the Flood Control Zone District, are also expensive.